 Vehicle deliveries with the resale value guarantee do not impact our near-term cash flows and liquidity, since we receive the full amount of cash for the vehicle sales price at delivery.
-However, this program requires the deferral of revenues and costs into future periods as they are considered leases for accounting purposes.
-While we do not assume any credit risk related to the customer, if a customer exercises the option to return the vehicle to us, we are exposed to liquidity risk that the resale value of vehicles under these programs may be lower than our guarantee, or the volume of vehicles returned to us may be higher than our estimates or we may be unable to resell the used cars in a timely manner, all of which could adversely impact our cash flows.
-Based on current market demand for our cars, we estimate the resale prices for our vehicles will continue to be above our resale value guarantee amounts.
+While we do not assume any credit risk related to the customer, if a customer exercises the option to return the vehicle to us, we are exposed to liquidity risk that the resale value of vehicles under these programs may be lower than our guarantee, or the volume of vehicles returned to us may be higher than our estimates or we may be unable to resell the used vehicles in a timely manner, all of which could adversely impact our cash flows.
+Through 2017, we only had an insignificant number of customers who exercised their resale value guarantees and returned their vehicles to us.
+Based on current market demand for our vehicles, we estimate the resale prices for our vehicles will continue to be above our resale value guarantee amounts.
 Should market values of our vehicles or customer demand decrease, these estimates may be impacted materially.

-We currently offer vehicle leases in the U.S. directly from Tesla Finance, our captive financing entity, as well as through leasing partners.
+We currently offer vehicle leases in the U.S. for Model S and Model X directly from Tesla Finance, our captive financing entity.
 Leasing through Tesla Finance is available in 39 states and the District of Columbia.
 We also offer financing arrangements through our entities in Canada, Germany and the United Kingdom.
-Leasing through our captive financing entities and our leasing partners exposes us to residual value risk and will adversely impact our near-term operating results by requiring the deferral of revenues and costs into future periods under lease accounting.
-In addition, for leases offered directly from our captive financing entities (but not for those offered through our leasing partners), we only receive a limited portion of cash for the vehicle price at delivery and will assume customer credit risk.
-We plan to continue expanding our financing offerings, including our lease financing opt ions and the financial sources to support them, and to support the overall financing needs of our customers.
-To the extent that we are unable to arrange such options for our customers on terms that are attractive, our sales, financial results and cash flow s could be negatively impacted.
+We also offer leasing through leasing partners in certain jurisdictions.
+Leasing through our captive financing entities and our leasing partners exposes us to residual value risk.
+In addition, for leases offered directly from our captive financing entities, we assume customer credit risk.
+We plan to continue expanding our financing offerings, including our lease financing options and the financial sources to support them, and to support the overall financing needs of our customers.
+To the extent that we are unable to arrange such options for our customers on terms that are attractive, our sales, financial results and cash flows could be negatively impacted.